scottzach1/Project-Beans/project_requirement/project-requirement.md

 - Launch critical features of the rocket are clearly marked and labeled for easy identification
 - Hardware features to help mitigate the risk of incorrect operation of product, such as incorrect battery polarity.
 - Software safety checks and pre-flight diagnostics to ensure all systems are operational
-- Launch system should take no more than 10 minutes to setup
+- Setting up the rocket should take no more than 15 minutes

 ##### Mid-Flight Diagnostics/Readings
 During the flight, the system should:
 - Broadcast telemetry at regular intervals to the base station to enable stakeholders manning the base station to monitor the flight in real-time
-- Readings are stored into the on-board SD to enable project stakeholders to analyse the performance of the rocket throughout the entire flight, after the flight.
+- Readings are stored into the on-board SD card to enable project stakeholders to analyse the performance of the rocket throughout the entire flight, after the flight.
 - All logged data (logged to base station and the SD card) must be in a readable format
 - Logging rate should be at a sufficient to enable stakeholders to monitor the flight easily